 Any financial or liquidity problems of our parent companies could cause serious disruption to our business and have a material adverse effect on our business and results of operations.
-A failure by Charter Holdings, CCH I Holdings, LLC ("CIH"), CCH I, LLC ("CCH I"), CCH II, LLC ("CCH II"), or CCO Holdings to satisfy their debt payment obligations or a bankruptcy with respect to Charter Holdings, CIH, CCH I, CCH II, or CCO Holdings would give the lenders under our credit facilities the right to accelerate the payment obligations under these facilities.
+A failure by Charter Holdings, CCH I Holdings, LLC ("CIH"), or CCH I to satisfy their debt payment obligations or a bankruptcy with respect to Charter Holdings, CIH, or CCH I would give the lenders under our credit facilities the right to accelerate the payment obligations under these facilities.
 Any such acceleration would be a default under the indenture governing our notes.
 On a consolidated basis, our parent companies have a significant level of debt, which, including our debt, totaled approximately \$19.7 billion as of September 30, 2007.